jsuarezs/trident_hybrid/0_worker1-k3s/README_onprem.md

 ```
 Take notes that it's mandatory to specify the provisioner and in this case it's also mentioned to reference this StorageClass with the ontap-nas backend created before.

 Then we're ready to provision our first volume using Trident, in this case in my application namespace.
+Take notes that I'm also setting a Snapshot policy to create point-in-time copies using my default policy.
 ```
 kubectl create ns app
 kubectl apply -f vol-nas.yaml -n app